dhruv035/Graph/README.md

 Steps to run

-1. Build the project with the following command npm run build
+Build the project with the following command: npm run build

-2. Start the server locally with the following command npm start
+Start the server locally with the following command: npm start